24+ Unplugged Road Trip Activities for Kids (2024)

 Starting at A and ending with Z, all 26 items must be memorized in alphabetical order and repeated as you go.
 So, one player might say, “I’m going on vacation and I’m packing an alligator.”

-You get bonus points for alliteration, like saying “beach ball” instead of just “ball” for letter B. Well, there’s no point-scoring with this game, but it does make memorizing easier and more fun!
+You get bonus points for alliteration, like saying “beach ball” instead of just “ball” for the letter B. Well, there’s no point-scoring with this game, but it does make memorizing easier and more fun.
+And type-A players (like me) always love earning extra points!

 A fun and easy road trip activity for kids is coloring.
-Bring along a few coloring books for young children to use as you drive.
+Bring along a few coloring books for kids to use as you drive.

 Buy some triangular crayons, too.
 These are perfect for use in the car because they don’t roll all over the place like standard crayons.